Newman/Haas Racing

-Newman/Haas Racing was an auto racing team that competed in the CART and the IndyCar Series from 1983 to 2011.
+Newman/Haas Racing was an auto racing team that competed in CART, Champ Car, and the IndyCar Series from 1983 to 2011.
 The team operations were based in Lincolnshire, Illinois.
 Newman/Haas Racing was formed as a partnership between actor, automotive enthusiast and semi-professional racer Paul Newman and long-time auto racing owner/driver Carl Haas.
 The duo were competitors in sports car racing during the 1970s and early 1980s.
 In 1983, they joined forces to enter the ranks of Indy car racing.
-Newman/Haas was one of the most successful teams in Indy car racing during the 1980s, 1990s and 2000s.
-The team won 105 CART/Champ Car races and eight season championships.
+Newman/Haas was one of the most successful teams in Indy car racing during the 1980s, 1990s, and 2000s.
+The team won 105 CART/Champ Car races and eight season championships, followed by two race wins in the IRL/IndyCar Series.

 During the 1980s and for the better part of the 1990s, the team was closely aligned with the Andretti family.
 In 1983, Mario Andretti signed as the primary driver, an arrangement that would carry him through the remainder of his career, until his retirement in 1994.
-Michael Andretti joined the team in 1989–1992 and again in 1995–2000.
+Michael Andretti drove for the team in 1989–1992 and again in 1995–2000.
 Both Mario and Michael won a CART championship driving for the team.
 Newman/Haas was also the team for which Nigel Mansell competed in CART, winning the 1993 title.

 Despite their many years of success in Indy car racing, and their status as an elite team in the sport, the team never achieved a victory of any sort at the Indianapolis 500.
 Their best finishes were second places by Mario Andretti (1985) and by Michael Andretti in (1991).
 Mansell managed a third in his rookie year (1993).

 From 2007 to 2010, Mike Lanigan became a partner in the company and the team became known during that time as Newman/Haas/Lanigan Racing.
 After the 2011 season, Carl Haas announced that the team would not run in the IndyCar Series in 2012 due to the economic climate.
 Lanigan became a part-owner of Rahal Letterman Lanigan Racing.
 The team closed its doors and sold off its equipment.
 Both of the team's original owners have since died; Newman in 2008 and Haas in 2016.